timothymalcham/learning-journey/README.md

 Goal: learn lower-level programming languages to become a better programmer overall.

-I have lots of experience with higher-level, dynamic languages (python, javascript, PHP), but I've grown more interested in different programming approaches lately.
+I years of experience with higher-level, dynamic languages (Python, JS/typescript, PHP), but I've grown more interested in different programming approaches lately.
+Mainly, lower-level stuff.

 Learn these at a slightly deeper level than the surface level.
 Eventually, pick one to become an "expert" in.